North-Pole-Neon/Old-TA-v3/README.md

 ## Welcome to Tigris Auxilium

-Tigris Auxilium is soon to be your new personal assist.
-Tigris Auxilium (TA) is a work in progress project that is supposed to help students with daily tasks that might not be easly assessable.
+Tigris Auxilium is soon to be your new personal assist. ```Tigris Auxilium (TA)``` is a work in progress project that is supposed to help students with daily tasks that might not be easly assessable.

-You can get the latest version [here](https://github.com/North-Pole-Neon/Tigris-Auxilium/releases/tag/vs0.0.1.0) look at instalation instructions below for help.
+You can get the latest version of TA [here](https://github.com/North-Pole-Neon/Tigris-Auxilium/releases/tag/vs0.0.1.0).
+Also, you can find instalation instructions below for help.

-### Markdown
+### Instalation Instruction

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+You will need either a JDK or JRE to run the application.
+TA is written in Java 11, so I recommend [```Amazon Corretto 11```](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) which can be found online or depending on devices, ```Self Service``` should provide you with the download.
+If you're installing Corretto from the website, you can go to either the [Windows](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/windows-7-install.html) or [macOS](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/macos-install.html) guides to help you.
+Then you should be able to open it like any other application.
+If you wish to import it into an ```IDE``` like [```Eclipse```](https://www.eclipse.org/), you can follow a guide on importing like this [guide](http://people.cs.uchicago.edu/~kaharris/10200/tutorials/eclipse/import.html).

+For right now, until I get to a certain point of development where I see the TA as ready, I will keep releases in a jar file.
+I will start to add more formats to the releases once I've gotten to the point.

 ```markdown
 Syntax highlighted code block